AxisCommunications/signed-video-framework-examples/README.md

 - validator
   - The example code implements a gstAppSink that process every NAL and validates the authenticity repeatedly.

+## Example files
+In [test-files/](./test-files/) shorter mp4 recordings using H264 and H265 are found for both signed and unsigned videos.

 # License
 [MIT License](./LICENSE)